-We sailed on the Disney Fantasy with my in-laws from June 1-8 to the Caribbean.
-This was one of the best family vacations ever and we hope to go on another Disney Cruise in a few years.
+Looking for answers to Disney Cruise FAQ?
+This is your Disney Cruise Questions Answered – Part 2!
+We sailed on the Disney Fantasy with my in-laws in June 2019 to the Caribbean.
+Our First Disney Cruise was one of the best family vacations ever!
 If you missed Disney Cruise Questions Answered Part 1, check it out here first!

 Disney Cruise Food